BRIDGELAND, Houston, TX*

 Parks and Landscape

-When complete, Bridgeland will have over 3,000 acres of open space, including 900 acres of lakes, 400 acres of parks, and 250 miles
+Upon completion, Bridgeland will feature more than 3,000 acres of open space, including approximately 900 acres of interconnected lakes, 400 acres of parks, and 250 miles of integrated trails — ensuring that every home is located within a quarter-mile of accessible green space.